Dr. Clifford Fontenot

 Research Interests:

 I am generally interested in the behavior, conservation, and evolutionary ecology of amphibians and reptiles.
-I am currently focused on two main areas:
+The following are ongoing projects in three main areas:

-First, is a long-term (2003-present) wetlands snake assemblage study in the Lake Pontchartrain Basin, which produces a massive amount of data on body size, assemblage structure, habitat association, seasonal activity, and road mortality.
-Here, my interests are in species body size scaling, functional patch size of habitats, the effects of flooding, the effect of roads on mortality, and other general aspects of ecology.
+• Long-term (2003-present) wetlands snake assemblage study in the Lake Pontchartrain Basin, which produces a massive amount of data on body size, assemblage structure, habitat association, seasonal activity, and road mortality.
+Here, my interests are in species body size scaling, functional patch size of habitats, and the far-reaching effects of urbanization like waterway channelization (levees), deforestation, increased salinity, invasive species, flooding, and road mortality.

-Second, is the evolution of vision in snakes.
+• Evolution of vision in snakes.
 What are the accommodation mechanisms, and how are they distributed phylogenetically?
 More specifically, how have terrestrial animals that independently evolved eyes in one medium (e.g., air, on land) adapted to the change in refractive index experienced when foraging in another medium (e.g., underwater)?
+There is a lot of interspecific variation, and we are only beginning to scratch the surface.